At a Glance Why You'll Love It

-Hit Rome’s highlights with your very own guide from the comfort of a climate-controlled vehicle
+Hit Rome’s highlights with your very own guide from the comfort of a private car

 As Rome is a city built on seven hills, it’s no small obstacle to cover its ground on foot.
 Throw cobblestone streets and an endless amount of small confusing streets into the mix and it becomes clear that navigating this metropolis would be significantly more enjoyable with someone else leading the way.
 That’s where we come in!
 Avoid wasted time, achy feet, and a public-transport-induced headache and let us lead you to the must see sights of the Eternal City.
 We go the extra mile with hotel pick-up and drop-off, so you and your loved ones can relax like VIPs from start to finish.

 Enjoy a few hours with a professional driver to keep his eyes on the road while a five-star tour guide pampers you every step of the way, taking you straight to the highlights and sharing their insider knowledge.
 And, since this private tour is all about you, you’ll have every opportunity to interact with your friendly Rome expert and have all of your questions answered.
 While we’ve hand-tailored our Best of Rome Private Driving Tour to cover some of the cities most intriguing sights, it’s your tour and we’re more than happy to tailor it to fit you – so don’t hesitate to let us know about any requests you may have!

 Visit hidden gems and not-so-central sights that many tourists miss out on